 One prevalent practice since the early days of test automation has been the concept of record and playback.
-This process is marketed by automation tool vendors (against controlled demo environments) as an effective means to achieve “quick & magical” result for automating the application-under-test.
-But this approach is not scalable to any real life, non-trivial applications and ultimately leads to failure of automation as a whole – lack of reliability, questionable ROI, maintenance complexity etc.
+This process is marketed by automation tool vendors (against controlled demo environments) as an effective means to achieve “quick & magical” results for automating the application-under-test.
+But this approach is not scalable to any real-life, non-trivial applications and ultimately leads to failure of automation as a whole – lack of reliability, questionable ROI, maintenance complexity, etc.

 Record/playback gets you started on a wrong foot by thinking about test script development before you had a chance to properly design the automation suite.
 Imagine your application development team develops code first and then takes up design as a post-processing step.
 It is easy to see how impractical that would be.
 Test Automation is no different!